Dr.-Ing. Michael Muma

 Office Hours: Tuesday, 14-17h

-Since 2014, Michael Muma works as a Postdoctoral Research Fellow and Athene Young Investigator for the Signal Processing Group at TU Darmstadt.
+Since 2014, Michael Muma works as a Postdoctoral Research Fellow, Lecturer, and Athene Young Investigator for the Signal Processing Group at TU Darmstadt.
 He has the right to supervise PhD students.

 The topic of Michael's research is in the area of robust statistical signal processing with an emphasis on distributed signal processing, correlated and multi-sensor data.